-Funding will provide financial relief to child care providers to help defray unexpected business costs associated with pandemic, and to help stabilize their operations so that Early Head Start centers may continue to provide care as they have faced increase in staff turnover and a more market during competitive job the will pandemic.
-Funding enhance recruitment efforts, by allowing potential scholarship to new hires to take the state mandated 45- hour training, as well as the Infant/Toddler Child Development Associate, that must be completed before entering an Early Head Start classroom.
+Funding will provide financial relief to child care providers to help defray unexpected business costs associated with the pandemic, and to help stabilize their operations so that Early Head Start centers may continue to provide care as they have faced increase in staff turnover and a more competitive job market during pandemic.
+Funding will enhance recruitment efforts, by allowing potential scholarship to new hires to take the state mandated 45- hour training, as well as the Infant/Toddler Child Development Associate (CDA), that must be completed before entering an Early Head Start classroom.
 In addition, funding will also allow the organization to adjust wage rates of the teacher assistant and family advocate positions to remain competitive.
 This should include both directly operated classrooms as well as increasing the daily payment rate to subcontracting providers to pass the increase down to instructional staff.